-Cooking up a major kitchen remodeling, but hoping to get it for a price far below the project’s national average of $56,768?
-Or maybe a wood deck would do you, but its $10,048 average price doesn’t square with your budget.
+Cooking up a major kitchen remodeling, but hoping to get it for a price far below the project’s national average of $62,158?
+Or maybe a wood deck would do you, but the average price of $10,707 doesn’t square with your budget.

-Almost 6 in 10 homeowners plan to spend money on home improvement projects this year, according to a Harris poll conducted for SunTrust Bank.
+Over half (59 percent) of homeowners plan to spend money on home improvement projects this year, according to a new Harris poll conducted for SunTrust Bank.
 Most — 42 percent of them — expect to spend $5,000 or more, and around a quarter said they will spend at least $10,000.

 1. Pause for a moment

-Remodel magazine says the 2015 average home project will cost $43,800 but return only 62.2 percent of your investment if you sell your home.
+Remodeling Magazine says the 2017 average home project will pay back just 64.4 percent of its cost if the home is sold within a year.
 You might want to consider whether going forward with a project is even worth it.
-(Here are some we think are probably not.)
+(Here are some projects we think are probably not.)

-If you do move ahead, use these creative tips to bring that price down to earth.
+If you do move ahead, read on for creative tips to bring that price down to earth.

 2. Save on materials

 - Recycle and reuse building materials.
-Habitat for Humanity’s 850 ReStores sell new and gently used furniture, home accessories, building materials and appliances at fractions of retail prices.
+Habitat for Humanity’s hundreds of ReStores sell new and gently used furniture, home accessories, building materials and appliances at a fraction of their retail prices.
 Donations to locally operated ReStores are sold to the public, and proceeds go toward building homes, rather than trying to fit donated items into homes that volunteers build.
-You can find anything from prehung doors to acrylic skylights to partial insulation bundles.
+You can find anything from pre-hung doors to acrylic skylights to partial bundles of insulation.

-- Find free or cheap materials online through sites like eBay, Craigslist and Freecycle or in person at flea markets or building-supply auctions operated by state and federal governments.
+- Find free or cheap materials online through sites like eBay, Craigslist and Freecycle or in person at flea markets or building-supply auctions operated by state governments.

 - Look for ways to repurpose materials.
-Actress Amanda Pays (“The Flash”) recently told Remodelista she loves the look of old wood, but reclaimed timber has gotten expensive and overused.
-Her builder, though, was happy to sell her and actor-husband Corbin Bernsen scaffolding boards for $10 a plank, she said.
+Actress Amanda Pays (“The Flash”) tells Remodelista that she loves the look of old wood, but reclaimed timber has gotten expensive and overused.
+Her builder, though, was happy to sell her scaffolding boards for $10 a plank, she said.
 “They’re all over our house,” Pays said.
 “We even used them as stair treads.”